-EUROMOD over-simulates the income share of the lowest decile (where the ratio of the simulated to the external figure amounts to 127%) and only slightly so the share of the second lowest decile (ratio of 106%).
-The income shares of third to ninth decile are simulated with an accuracy of 99%-104%.
-The highest decile is slightly under-simulated (ratio of 92%).
+EUROMOD strongly over-simulates the income share of the lowest decile in 2013 (where the ratio of the simulated to the external figure amounts to 149% in 2013 and 123% in 2014) but captures quite accurately the second to ninth deciles of the distribution, with ratios of 99% to 105%.
+The highest decile is slightly under-simulated (ratio of 93%).
+A plausible explanation for the inaccuracy of the income share hold by the lowest decile is the oversimulation of additional child benefits as well as education benefits.

-For the comparisons of the median, mean, Gini coefficient, and the inter-quantile ration (S80/S20), external data refers to official statistics from Eurostat.
-The mean and the median are very close to each other, whereas the Gini coefficient and the inter-quantile ratio is slightly lower in EUROMOD than in the statistics from Eurostat (ratios of ca 90% and 82% respectively).
+For the comparisons of the median, mean, Gini coefficient, and the inter-quantile ration (S80/S20), external data again refers to official statistics from Eurostat.
+In terms of household disposable income, the mean and the median of the simulation are very close to the external figures (98% and 99% respectively).
+The Gini coefficient in the simulated distribution is 27.75 whereas Eurostat report 30.70 (ratio of 90%).
+Unfortunately the simulations in EUROMOD yield an interquintile quotient of 4.14, which is lower than the external figure from Eurostat (ratio of 81%).